diaorui/peek-deck/bitcoin.md

 In 2013, he stood in front of the screen, looking at the 189 bitcoins in his account.
 Back then, the price was just a fluctuating number; nobody knew where it would end up.
 2024, the same person stood in front of the screen, pointing to bitcoins at $100,000 each.
 This was no longer just a price; it was the result of time, patience, and faith.
 If you went back to 2013, faced with this choice, would you hold on or sell?

-3h ago
+4h ago

 ---

 **[I'm glad we can always rely on the experts to give us the facts](https://www.reddit.com/r/Bitcoin/comments/1po57pz/im_glad_we_can_always_rely_on_the_experts_to_give/)**

-4h ago
+5h ago

 ---

 **[This is what buying Bitcoin looked like in 2011 - 1BTC = $3.5](https://www.reddit.com/r/Bitcoin/comments/1po8477/this_is_what_buying_bitcoin_looked_like_in_2011/)**

-2h ago
+3h ago

 ---